main235081/coffee-shop-recipes/syrups/hazelnut.md

 ### Step 2

 - Combine all ingredients in a small saucepan over medium-high heat.
+Be cautious not to heat the pan too much.

 ### Step 3